grain-lang/grain/stdlib/exception.md

 toString : (e: Exception) => String
 ```

-Get's the string representation of the given exception.
+Gets the string representation of the given exception.

 Parameters: